 Like other bee-eater species, the green bee-eater primarily feeds on insects.
 More than 80% of the green bee-eater's diet is comprised of honeybees and the rest is mainly made up of other bee species along with numerous species of flying insect.
 The green bee-eater is an omnivorous animal and will also eat fruits and berries along with ground-dwelling insects when it needs to supplement its diet.

 Due to the small size and colourful appearance of the green bee-eater it is a target for numerous predators across its natural range.
 Larger birds of prey are the primary predators of the green bee-eater along with smaller mammals and reptiles that prey on both the birds and their eggs.

 Green bee-eaters nest between May and June in tunnels dug into the sandy banks.
 Females lay an average of 5 small, glossy, white eggs which are incubated for two weeks by both the breeding pair and others that have come to help.
 The green bee-eater chicks are cared for by their parents until they fledge (leave the nest) before they reach a month old.

-Today, the green bee-eater is classified as a species that is in least danger of immediate extinction in the wild.
-However, the decline in both their native habitat and bee population numbers around the world, could have devastating consequences for this plucky little bird.
+Today, the green bee-eater is classified as a species that is in the least danger of immediate extinction in the wild.
+However, the decline in both their native habitat and bee population numbers around the world could have devastating consequences for this plucky little bird.